-This title would be the first book-length examination of Instagram.
-Over the course of its seven chapters, we will critically examine the platform and its policies, its content and aesthetics, its economies and ecologies, and various cultural practices and uses of Instagram.
-The book draws together ideas and findings from our individual and collaborative research projects into various aspects of Instagram.
-This allows us to bring various datasets and perspectives to our overall analysis, from ethnographic work with influencers (Abidin), studies of birth, death, and identity creation (Leaver), visual social media (Highfield), politics and crises (Abidin), Instagram research methods and ethics (Leaver and Highfield), internet celebrity (Abidin), and cultural practices and communities (all).
-The book is not presented as an assortment of discussions from our various projects, though; our analyses appear throughout to support our overarching examination of Instagram the platform, its cultures, content, ecology, economy, and aesthetics.
+This is the first book-length examination of Instagram.
+Over the course of its seven chapters, we critically examine the platform and its policies, its content and aesthetics, its economies and ecologies, and various cultural practices and uses of Instagram.
+The book draws together ideas and findings from various datasets and perspectives, including ethnographic work with influencers, studies of birth, death, and identity creation, visual social media, politics and crises, Instagram research methods and ethics, and cultural practices and communities.

 We examine how the platform has developed, from its history to how its users have appropriated and responded to the platform and its affordances for their own practices.
 Our approach serves to situate Instagram within the wider social, mobile, and visual context, and to provide a much-needed, in-depth examination of global content and cultures on the platform.
 Rather than focusing on only one particular group of users or national context, our analysis looks beyond countries like the US or Australia.
 This allows us to bring forth additional perspectives and uses of Instagram, which are not the same the world over.
 By examining Instagram in this way, with chapters dedicated to particular aspects of the platform and its uses, the book will also be an ideal resource for units and courses into digital and social media, whether covering Instagram specifically or broader topics within this field.